-Article 56 Other team equipment
+Article 59 Other team equipment

-- 56.01 From the group stage, non-playing attire worn by players and club officials may contain sponsor advertising and manufacturer identification in accordance with the UEFA Equipment Regulations.
-This provision applies: - a. during any activities in the stadium on the day before the match; - b. at any official training session before the match; - c. during any media activities (in particular for interviews, press conferences and appearances in the mixed zone) before and after the match; - d. on the day of the match, from arrival at the stadium until departure from the - 56.O2 From the group stage, all additional special equipment, such as kit bags, medical bags, drink containers, blankets, towels, etc. must be free of any manufacturer identification or sponsor advertising unless indicated otherwise in the UEFA Equipment Regulations.
+- 59.01 From the play-offs, non-playing attire worn by players and club officials may contain sponsor advertising and manufacturer identification in accordance with the UEFA Equipment Regulations.
+This provision applies: - a. during any activities in the stadium on the day before the match; - b. at any official training session before the match; - c. during any media activities (in particular for interviews, press conferences and appearances in the mixed zone) before and after the match; - d. on the day of the match, from arrival at the stadium until departure from the stadium. - 59.02 From the play-offs, all additional special equipment, such as kit bags, medical bags, drink containers, blankets, towels, etc. must be free of any manufacturer identification or sponsor advertising unless indicated otherwise in the UEFA Equipment Regulations.
 This provision applies: - a. during any activities in the stadium on the day before the match; - b. at any official training session before the match; - c. during any media activities (in particular for interviews, press conferences and appearances in the mixed zone) before and after the match; - d. on the day of the match, from arrival at the stadium until departure from the stadium.

-46 X - Equipment
+50 X - Equipment